Lifearoundhere/SEI42-Group-Project-3/README.md

 We then deployed our finish product from our development branch to master and the Heroku cloud platform.

 ## **Challenges**
  For creating the rating system we added the StarRating package.
 The main challenge was to pull the rating data from the api, since it was nested inside the comments array.
 To be able to send changes to the database, we needed cache user changes in the UI and then amalgamate the varying input sources together for submission to the server.
 ## **Wins**

 ## **Future features**

+We would want to round out the app more by expaning on the user pages to all for achievement collection and for users to be able to follow each other.

+The UI could use a revamp to make it more consistant and up to date with current UI trends.

+Lastly it would be good to build automated tests for the frontend like we did for the backend API.